nivram913/VMmanager/README.md

 - Choose amount of memory on each start
 - Choose disk size during creation

-Currently, only up to 255 VMs can be managed.

 ## Usage

 You can place this script in `/usr/local/bin/VMmanager` and give it execution right (you must be root):